dahknesh232/testapps/README.md

 Welcome to the Ansible Project for Infrastructure Automation.
 This detailed guide will walk you through the various components of the project, ensuring you understand each file and its functionality.

+This project uses custom images based off of bitnami postgresql, mariadb, and keycloak.
+It also uses KIND.

+This README will need to be updated, to reflect the new project.

+There will also be a CHANGELOG.md created using git log and markdown.

 ## Table of Contents

 - [Ansible Project: Infrastructure Automation](#ansible-project-infrastructure-automation)